 Smile Down the Runway is a Japanese manga series by Kotoba Inoya.
 It was serialized in Kodansha's Weekly Shōnen Magazine from May 2017 to July 2021 and has been collected in twenty-two tankōbon volumes.
-The manga is published in North America by Kodansha USA.
+Kodansha USA digitally published the manga in North America.
 An anime television series adaptation by Ezo'la aired from January 10 to March 27, 2020 on the Animeism programming block.
 Funimation produced a SimulDub of the series, which premiered on January 24, 2020.

 Smile Down the Runway provides examples of the following tropes:

 - Always Camp: Hazime mentions that there are a lot of gays in the fashion industry, although the only explicitly gay character that has been seen is Carlos.

 - Ambiguous Situation: Toh's "bet" with his grandmother.
 Toh claims that he's aiming to beat her Geika Fashion Festival record in order to make her acknowledge him as a fashion designer and let him go independent.
 However, Mai says that those condition is a Self-Imposed Challenge Toh had set for himself, and Mai wants him to go independent regardless.
 The flashback where Mai tells her grandson to make her acknowledge his skills was apparently said during her drunk episode, which may be closer to how she actually feels about Toh.
 When Toh fails to beat Mai's record at the festival, Mai chides him for copying her style, while still encouraging him go independent from Aphro I Dite, which Toh refuses because his pride wouldn't allow him to do so when he failed his own test.
-Later, Mai tries to promote Toh and give him so much freedom in her company to such a degree that he might as well go independent, which drives Toh to quit from Aphro I Dite, after which he plans to outshine her with his own brand.
+Later, Mai tries to promote Toh and give him so much freedom in her company to such a degree that he might as well go independent, which drives Toh to quit Aphro I Dite and start his own brand.
 While she blandly indulges his whims, she later shows distress at his resignation.